 There are few things quite as sweet as making memories through family outings.
-You spend time researching where to explore, setting aside money if needed, packing lunches, and attempting to groom your children (in my case this pretty much ONLY happens when we’re going out!) so that no one will try to throw a few coins in your kids’ McDonalds cup.
 You arrive at your destination, eager for this trip that will go down in the books as the best day ever, with you front and center as Parent of the Year.
-You walk in the door of your destination only to have your hopes crushed as you spot all breakable items, see the beloved sign “DON’T TOUCH!” posted every five feet, and cower under the judgmental stares of every employee as your kid begins climbing the non-mounted cabinet full of ancient one-of-a-kind artifacts.
-For me, that means I go from June Cleaver to Godzilla in 2.6 seconds.
+You walk in the door of your destination only to have your hopes crushed as you spot all breakable items, see the beloved sign, “DON’T TOUCH!” posted every five feet.

-Holliday Park Nature Center: This center was always fantastic, but the new renovation this year has made it even more fun.
-Let your little ones play with the water table, dress up like a ladybug, climb through a tunnel, find a queen bee in a hive, observe the forest from a second floor lookout, and explore other interactive exhibits.
-If the weather’s nice, take time to walk a trail, play on our family’s favorite Indy playground, or check out the newly renovated Ruins.
+Let your little ones visit the Holliday Park Nature Center, Habitat Hall and play with the water table, dress up like a ladybug, climb through a tunnel, find a queen bee in a hive, observe the forest from a second floor lookout, and explore other interactive exhibits.
+If the weather’s nice, take time to walk a trail, play on our family’s favorite Indy playground, or check out the Ruins.

 Courtney Bell is a homeschooling mom to her eight children, six by birth and two through foster care adoption.
 Along with managing a full household, she also has the privilege to teach private voice lessons in her living room.
 She lives within walking distance of the Children’s Museum in the mid-north side, hoping to see racial and economic barriers come down in the inner-city context.
 She’s wife to her best friend, Bill, a business information consultant and a pastor.
 Courtney and Bill blog about the wildness, fun, and glory of raising their gaggle at parentingwithbellson.com.